sobebarali/mini-task-tracker/README.md

 - ✅ Password hashing with bcrypt
 - ✅ Redis caching for GET requests with automatic invalidation
 - ✅ Input validation with Zod schemas
-- ✅ Comprehensive test suite (49 tests, 70%+ coverage)
+- ✅ Comprehensive test suite (78 tests, 92% statement coverage)
+- ✅ Docker test infrastructure with Alpine Linux support
 - ✅ Request ID tracing for debugging
 - ✅ User-specific task management with authorization
+- ✅ Task filtering by status and due date
 - ✅ Docker Compose for MongoDB and Redis
 - ✅ Type-safe database operations with Mongoose